 Hi there, my experience is that nosodes do not always work – aphids were a prime example.
 I have not tried Blatta (potentised cockroach) against cockroaches.
 Kaviraj.

 Q8.
 Tracks on Lettuce: Hi, Kaviraj.
 I really love the idea of homeopathy for plants and hope you can help me.
 Something keeps eating our lettuce but I don’t know what it is.
 I never see any bugs on them but something keeps leaving tracks on various parts of the lettuce and it is driving us nuts.
 I am desperately hoping you can help us.
 I have attached a photo.
 With kind regards, Christine Noe.

 Hi Christine, that looks like a leafminer to me.
 No wonder you see no bugs, because it is inside the leaf.
 Thuja will be the remedy.
 Please show us a photo of after treatment too!
 Kaviraj.

 Instructions for Agrohomeopathy Remedy Use and Storage

 Just add one 6X or 6C potency pill to each 200 ml of water, shake vigorously, and then spray on the leaves of your plant or water into its roots.
-If using the remedy for household pests, spray where the pests normally gather or run.
+If using the remedy for pests, spray where the pests normally gather.